top of page

 • FEMA declaration and shareholding pattern

-• Undertakings, consent letters, and other relevant corporate documentation
+• Undertakings, consent letters, and other necessary documentation

 Penalties for Delay